 How to Get Everyone to Think About the System

-These maps outline the flow of work from the moment an inquiry comes in to when the product or service is delivered.
+These maps outline the flow of work from the moment an inquiry comes into when the product or service is delivered.
 By explaining the flow of work using a single language, everyone can see how they fit in the organization, where hold-ups and frustrations occur, and where opportunities for improvement exist.
-Most importantly, they provide a simple visualization on how distinct roles interact with each other and allow all members of an organization to engage in meaningful conversations about change.
+Most importantly, they provide a simple visualization of how distinct roles interact with each other and allow all members of an organization to engage in meaningful conversations about change.

 Processes can then be shuffled and redesigned to become more desirable, enjoyable, effective and efficient.